shizeNick/shizeNick/README.md

-- I’m *@rainvi*
+I’m *@rainvi*.
-- I like vim/neovim and everything which is open-source
+I like vim/neovim and everything which is open-source.

 *languages (machine)*:
   _good skills in:_